BEFORE THE BOARD OF COMMISSIONERS

-(D) If a donation or construction of a qualified public improvement gives rise to a credit amount greater than the amount of the transportation and storm water system development charge that would otherwise be levied against the project receiving development approval, the excess credit may be applied against transportation system development charges that accrue in subsequent phases of the original development project.
+(D) If a donation or construction of a qualified public improvement gives rise to a credit amount greater than the amount of the parks SDC that would otherwise be levied against the project receiving development approval, the excess credit may be applied against parks SDC’s that accrue in subsequent phases of the original development project.
 Any excess credit must be used not later than ten years from the date the credit is given.

-(E) The decision of the county as to whether to accept the proposed plan of contribution shall be in writing and issued within fifteen (15) working days of the date all data is received for review.
+(E) The decision of the County as to whether to accept the proposed plan of contribution and the value of such contribution shall be in writing and issued within fifteen (15) working days of the date all data is received for review.
 Notification shall be provided to the applicant via regular mail.

-(F) Any applicant who submits a proposed plan pursuant to this Section and desires the immediate issuance of a building permit shall pay the applicable transportation system development charges.
+(F) Any applicant who submits a proposed plan pursuant to this Section and desires the immediate issuance of a building permit shall pay the applicable system development charges.
 Said payment shall be deemed paid under “protest” and shall not be construed as a waiver of any review rights.
-Any difference between the amount paid and the amount due, as determined by the county, shall be refunded to the applicant.
-In no event shall any refund under this subsection exceed the amount originally paid by the applicant.
+Any difference between the amount paid and the amount due, as determined by the Parks Director, shall be refunded to the applicant.
+In no event shall any refund under this sub-section exceed the amount originally paid by the applicant.

-(A) Trust Accounts.
-The county hereby establishes two separate trust accounts to be designated as the “City of Woodburn UGB Transportation SDC Account”, the other to be designated as the “City of Woodburn UGB Storm Water SDC Account”.
-These accounts shall be maintained separate and apart from all other accounts of the county.
-All transportation and storm water system development charge payments shall be deposited into the appropriate trust account immediately upon receipt.
+The County hereby establishes a separate trust account to be designated as the “Parks and Recreation SDC Account”, which shall be maintained separate and apart from all other accounts of the County.
+All system development charge payments shall be deposited into the appropriate trust account immediately upon receipt.